Independence, flexibility, and the potential for higher revenue — these are just some of the many benefits of becoming an owner-operator.

-An electronic logging device automatically records the hours-of-service and duty status information, as per the federal regulations.
-ELDs can also reduce administrative burden, like manually doing paper logs, log auditing, IFTA reporting, and performance monitoring.
+An electronic logging device automatically records the Hours of Service and duty status information, as per the federal regulations.
+ELDs can also reduce administrative burden, such as manually doing paper logs, log auditing, IFTA reporting, and performance monitoring.

 5. Think like a business owner

-Before you sign your lease purchase program agreement, forget the idea that you’re just a truck driver and adopt the mindset of a business owner.
+Before you sign your lease purchase program agreement, embrace the mindset of a business owner.

 Remember, being an owner-operator is a whole new ballgame.
-This means you should be smarter with your money and be prepared to make sacrifices — particularly when it comes to your time at home.
+This means you should be smarter with your money and be prepared to make sacrifices.

 What you need is the support and understanding of your family, especially as you become more involved with administrative (but essential) trucking tasks.
-These include managing your daily driving log, booking your own loads, and so on.
+These include managing your daily driving log and booking your own loads, to name a few.